AlexanderWebster/YesNote/README.md

 - within 2 months
 - by a 6 man team.

-We finished YesNote on schedule and delivered a polished, fully funtional application, complete with supporting documentation.
+We finished YesNote on schedule and delivered a polished, fully functional application, complete with supporting documentation.